 The ART story illustrates a broader systemic issue.
 When federal funding defines innovation through specific design criteria, engineers and planners must build for eligibility.
 Compliance becomes a prerequisite for access to capital.

-In Albuquerque’s early BRT phase, that meant meeting expectations for distinctive stations, specialized vehicles, and visible branding.
-Those elements satisfied federal standards, but they did not improve rider performance.
-The project qualified as innovative while underperforming as a mobility system.
+In Albuquerque’s BRT investment, that meant meeting expectations for distinctive stations, specialized vehicles and visible branding.
+Those elements satisfied federal standards, but they did not necessarily translate into the full range of performance gains the system was capable of delivering.
+The project qualified as innovative while leaving meaningful improvements in mobility on the table.

 The issue is not a lack of expertise.
 It is a misalignment between what federal programs measure and what riders actually need.
 When innovation is verified through branding, infrastructure, and separateness rather than through access, frequency, and integration, compliance naturally takes precedence over performance.